Skip to main content

 Wikipedia

-Luther was ordained to the priesthood in 1507.
-He came to reject several teachings and practices of the Roman Catholic Church, in particular the view on indulgences.
-Luther attempted to resolve these differences amicably, first proposing an academic discussion of the practice and efficacy of indulgences in Ninety-five Theses, which he authored in 1517.
-In 1520, Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
+Born in Eisleben, Luther was ordained to the priesthood in 1507.
+He came to reject several teachings and practices of the contemporary Roman Catholic Church, in particular the view on indulgences and papal authority.
+Luther initiated an international debate on these in works like his Ninety-five Theses, which he authored in 1517.
+In 1520 Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
 Later that year, Holy Roman Emperor Charles V condemned Luther as an outlaw at the Diet of Worms.
-When Luther died in 1546, Pope Leo X's excommunication was still in effect.
+When Luther died in 1546, his excommunication by Leo X was still in effect.

-In two later works, Luther expressed anti-Judaistic views, calling for the expulsion of Jews and the burning of synagogues.
+In two of his later works, such as in On the Jews and Their Lies, Luther expressed staunchly antisemitic views, calling for the expulsion of Jews and the burning of synagogues.
 These works also targeted Roman Catholics, Anabaptists, and nontrinitarian Christians.
-Based upon his teachings, despite the fact that Luther did not directly advocate the murdering of Jews, some historians contend that his rhetoric contributed to the development of antisemitism in Germany and the emergence, centuries later, of the Nazi Party.
+Luther did not directly advocate the murder of Jews; however, some historians contend that his rhetoric encouraged antisemitism in Germany and the emergence, centuries later, of the Nazi Party.

 Annotation